 Examples of mobile malware attacks

-In February 2018 ADB.Miner cryptocurrency mining malware was first reported infecting Android-based smartphones, tablets and television sets.
+In February 2018 ADB.Miner cryptocurrency mining malware was reported infecting Android-based smartphones, tablets and television sets.
 The malware infects the device to mine a type of cryptocurrency called Monero (XMR) coins and sends all acquired funds to a single wallet.

-The Cabir worm was the first verified example of a worm created specifically for mobile devices.
+The Cabir worm was the verified example of a worm created specifically for mobile devices.
 It was developed in 2004 and designed to infect mobile phones running Symbian OS.
 When a phone is infected, the worm displays the message 'Caribe' on the phone's screen every time the phone is turned on.
-The worm attempts to spread to other phones in the area using wireless Bluetooth signals, although the recipient has to confirm this manually.
+The worm attempts to spread to other phones in the using wireless Bluetooth signals, although the recipient has to confirm this manually.

-The first worm known for Apple iOS platforms, Ikee, was discovered in 2009.
+The worm known for Apple iOS platforms, Ikee, was discovered in 2009.
 Ikee works on jailbroken iOS devices.
-The worm spreads by trying to access other devices using the SSH protocol, first through the subnet that is connected to the device.
+The worm spreads by trying to access other devices using the SSH protocol, through the subnet that is connected to the device.
 It repeats the process by generating a random range and finally uses some preset ranges that correspond to the IP address of certain telephone companies.
 Once infected, the device's wallpaper is replaced by a photograph of the singer Rick Astley, a reference to the Rickroll phenomenon.
 The worm does not affect users who have not jailbroken or installed SSH on their iPhones.

 In 2015, an Android app called Porn Droid locked users' smartphones and changed the access PIN numbers, demanding a $500 payment.
 Internet of things (IoT) ransomware may not be far behind.
 Two researchers, Andrew Tierney and Ken Munro, demonstrated malware that attacked, locked and demanded a one-bitcoin ransom on a generally available smart thermostat at the 2016 Def Con conference.